 • Food

-For a unique twist, some recipes include ham or prosciutto with complementary flavors.
-Parma may also be used for sandwiches, pies or with pasta or combined with a side of chips or a salad.
-Parma is a popular staple in pub food, and Melbourne even has its own specialized chicken parma restaurant.
+For a unique twist, some recipes include ham or prosciutto with complementary flavours.
+Parma may also be used for sandwiches, pies, with pasta or combined with a side of chips or a salad.
+Parma is a popular staple in pub food, and Melbourne even has its own specialized chicken parma restaurants.

 Map